Release procedure

 - Upload to the release repo (see below) (not done now we're not using PyInstaller)

-- Make a release tag in the repository, copying the change list from the documentation.
+- Make a release tag in the repository.